joselado/pygra/README.md

 In the examples folder there are several examples of usage of the library

-# INSTALATION #
+# INSTALLATION #
 Parts of the code are written in Fortran for a matter of performance.
 To compile those functions you need to execute "install.sh" In case they are not compiled, the library will still work but certain parts will be substantially slower.

-Parts of the library rely on common Python libraries such as
+Parts of the code rely on Python libraries
  - numpy
  - scipy